kaiewiggins/kaiewiggins.github.io/_posts/2016-06-26-Travel-Planning.md

 <Strong>Best for Financing: Amazon (Chase) Visa</strong>
 My reasons for choosing the Amazon Visa were simple: easy to get, no annual fees, no foreign transaction fees.
 There are almost certainly better travel cards out there for collecting points (this has a simple cash back), insurance and other perks, but I wasn't willing to pay for the card or jump through any hoops.
 It's a simple, all-online application; they mail the card within about three weeks, so plan ahead.
 The limits are notoriously low; get around this by topping it up ahead of your trip, or checking and paying it off regularly.
 It does take a few days for payments to go through, in my experience, so I'd go with putting a few thousand on it ahead of time...
 But I've been loving the no-foreign-transaction-fee feature!
 Great for online shopping too.

+Coming soon!
+Travel product recommendations, and an in depth look at using Google Maps for customized itineraries + a no-holds-barred budget!